 - That their son or daughter died;

 - Their son or daughter’s death was proximately caused by the negligence of the other person or defendant;

 - That the son or daughter’s death resulted in injury to the parent, and;

 - That the wrongful death claim is brought within the statute of limitations.

 Lawyers that fight for your deceased son or daughter in Maryland

 Our survival action and wrongful death attorneys have fought for the families that have lost a loved one in the past and will work tirelessly to ensure that the person or persons responsible for your son or daughter’s death is held responsible in the courtroom.

 We are keenly aware of the emotional toll that the loss of a son or daughter will cause.
 We also understand that a parent needs time to grieve and doesn’t want to worry about the legal actions after their child’s death.
 If you have lost a loved one in an accident because of another’s negligence or recklessness, you want the best lawyer to fight for you and in the memory of your child.
-Call us today for a free consultation with our lawyers at 800-470-RICE.
+Call us today for a free consultation with a Baltimore personal injury lawyer at 800-470-RICE.
 There is no fee up front to investigate the claim or pursue a wrongful death or survival action.